Crimson Bears fall to Lynx in opening match at state volleyball tournament

 A JDHS error put Dimond’s Sila on service and the Lynx pushed out to a 13-3 lead, including two kills apiece by junior Piper Boston and Eva Johnson, and another kill by Trombley.

-In an exchange of rallies Dimond would lead 17-7 until Dihle killed a shot for possession and junior June Troxel gave the Lynx fits with her serve to pull with four at 14-13, including an ace and a Dihle kill.
+In an exchange of rallies Dimond would lead 17-7 until JDHS' Dihle killed a shot for possession and junior June Troxel gave the Lynx fits with her serve to pull within four at 14-13, including an ace and a Dihle kill.

 Dimond would push out to a 22-13 lead, and JDHS would get two kills by sophomore Ruby Koski and another by Dihle to close to 23-17, before Dimond’s A. Fautanu killed for possession and Snow served set point backed with a kill by Sila for 25-17.

-JDHS’ best set came next as they took a 3-1 lead early senior Cambry Lockhart on service and a left-handed score by Nizich and a kill by Veikoso.
+JDHS’ best set came next as they took a 3-1 lead early with senior Cambry Lockhart on service, including a left-handed score by Nizich and a kill by Veikoso.

 "That was a tough game," Lockhart said following the match.
 "I am glad that we got it under our belt and adjusted to the court and arena.
 It is truly an incredible experience to get to play in that building.
 As for Dimond, I thought we competed well with them.
 The only thing I would say is that we needed to clean up our passes in order to give our hitters a good chance to put the ball down.
 If we were able to clean that up I think every set would have been like the third or even a better outcome.
 Tomorrow we need to focus on one point at a time and get through one game at a time.
 We are excited to hop out there tomorrow and hopefully make our way back up to the winners bracket."